tibs/what/readme.rst

      * <day>-<month>-<year>
      * <day>-<month-name>-<year>

-  -week           set the end date to a week after "today" -month          set the end date to a month after "today" -year           set the end date to a year after "today"
+  -w, -week       set the end date to a week after "today" -m, -month      set the end date to a month after "today" -2m, -2months   set the end date to two months after "today" -3m, -3months   set the end date to two months after "today"

-  -cal <year> <month>
+                  ...and so on up to 11m
+  -y, -1y, -year  set the end date to a year after "today" -2y             ditto for 2 years

+  -christmas      report on the month around Christmas (of this year) -xmas           the same
+  -easter         report on the month around Easter, of this year or of next
+                  year, depending on whether we're more than a fortnight after this Easter
+  -this-year      report on this year, from jan-01 through dec-31

-                  print a simple calendar for the given month -today          print out todays date
+  -cal            print a simple calendar for this month -cal <mon>      print a simple calendar for month <mon> of this year -cal <mon> <y>  print a simple calendar for month <mon> of year <y>
+  -today          print out todays date

   @<word>         only include events that include this @<word> in their text.